Jaspreetsm21/Yelp_Restaurants_London/README.md

 # Yelp Restaurants Reviews: Data Analysis Project
 I used yelp API to gather all the restaurants listing across London (within radius of 25km) and used python to analysis the data.

+1 - Extracting the data using Rest API method

+2 - Load the data on to Python and clean the data

+3 - Carried out EDA on 10k+ Restaurants and finding popular restaurants by reviews and rating.

+4 - Created a Dashboard inside Tableau that allows users to explore restaurants across London.

 # Code and Resources Used